 We are profiling amazing practice and community nurses, and midwives, during the Covid-19 pandemic as part of our Nursing Stars campaign, partnering with cross-sector movement New NHS Alliance.
-Here we speak to Sarah Noble.
+Here we speak to Naomi Berry.

 What is your role?